+Bulls

+should be

-Bulls should be celebrated as the gateway to the District Visitor information needs to be extended throughout the town.
+Visitor information needs to be extended throughout the town.
 For example, depictions of regional attractions may be featured as art on street furniture or the sides of buildings.

 Visitors to Bulls are going to have a core question, "What does this town have to offer?"
 A simple map at the Information centre, with what each precinct offers, would promote the unique offerings of each area.